bushw011/urmorris-pages/pages/02.news/goodwin-sculpture-aims-to-tie-past-present-and-future/default.md

 Goodwin’s intentions of healing trauma spread to the members of the Morris community as well.
 As Puncky and Mary Soehren Heppner said, the sculpture now stands on campus as a reminder of our past and a link to our future; an homage to the University’s “multi-cultural, cross-cultural” identity.

+_photo at the top courtesy of UMM Flickr_